 We are taking a cautious approach with a gradual intake of families who meet strict requirements, to ensure we keep the families as safe as possible and continue to comply with government physical distancing requirements and conditions.
 Communal areas in both programmes remain closed.

 However, the Ronald McDonald Family Room in the Children’s Haematology Oncology Centre at Christchurch Hospital remains temporarily closed to families.

 No. While we were in lock-down we were not bringing new families into the House.
 We are committed to ensuring that any eligible family who requires accommodation close to the hospital is welcomed in our programme.
 As a result, we have organised alternative accommodation for new families off-site.

 Until further notice, only one support person in addition to the primary caregiver of the patient is permitted to stay in the House in Christchurch.

 What are you doing to protect families?

-All persons who require access to the House must go through a stringent screening and sanitisation process before entering.
+All persons who require access to the House must go through our screening, sanitising and contact tracing process before entering our programmes.

 Physical distancing measures have been put in place.

 What happens if someone in the House tests positive for Covid-19?